Willyboar/blog/content/about.md

 ---
 title = "About"
-description = "Learn more about this prototype"
+description = "Learn about me"
 ---

-## About This Site

-This site demonstrates:

-- TOML frontmatter parsing via `tom`
-- Markdown to HTML rendering through `mork`
-- Handles templates with partials and pagination helpers
+## A few things about me :)

+Hello!
+I'm Nikolas (aka willyboar).
+I am a hobbyist developer that enjoys programming and especially Gleam language.